fetchai/ledger/docs/cplusplus-style-guide.md

 ## Memory handling

 * Use references where the value cannot be null.
 Use pointers where it can.
-* Make sure no uninitialised memory is accessed.
+* Make sure no uninitialised memory is accessed or created.
 * Always prefer passing by reference or `const` reference where possible.
 * Prefer smart pointers (`std::shared_ptr`, `std::unique_ptr`, etc) over raw pointers.
 * Use `make_shared` and `make_unique` to wrap objects in smart pointers.